 “Many families seek out colleges and universities with a Simple Servings program to ensure a safe food program for their child with food allergen preferences,” she said.
 By offering this new Simple Servings station, Taylor is providing peace of mind to students, families, faculty and staff that struggle to live with food allergies.

 The most common misconception about the Simple Servings station is that it is exclusively for students with allergies.
 However, this is not the case – anyone can enjoy the station.
 Simple Servings is ideal for both students with allergies and health-conscious students who like to have full awareness of what they’re eating.

 “Seventy-five percent of Simple Servings items also meet our health-driven Mindful criteria, so our students don’t need to worry about compromising health and flavor,” said Hanwell.
 According to Sodexo, their “Mindful” items cater to those customers who are considering ingredients and portion size in order to control weight, blood sugar and other health issues.

 In addition to Simple Servings, Taylor Dining Hall underwent several other renovations.
-Assumption College’s Director of Business Services, Todd Derderian, explained, “The main change to the dining hall was to remove the beverage wall to open up the area.”
+Assumption University’s Director of Business Services, Todd Derderian, explained, “The main change to the dining hall was to remove the beverage wall to open up the area.”
 Because walls have been blown out, entire serving stations have been added and the tables have been replaced and rearranged In order to open up the space, the booths that used to line the dining area have now been replaced by almost exclusively round tables and smaller booths along the edge of the seating area.
 For many students, the renovations have made Taylor a much more accessible space for students looking to enjoy a meal, especially a safe one.

 “Looking back, I feel that Assumption has the most options for me,” said Campbell.
 “The Simple Servings food is very tasty and I am so glad to see the improvements made.”